Android Or Samsung Galaxy Apps Keep Crashing ? 11 Simple Ways To Fix It!

 Sometimes, a reinstallation of the app can fix the problem.
 First, you will have to delete the application by following the steps shown in the previous solution.

 Solution 10: Update the App

 If there is a known bug or glitch in the app, you can get rid of it by installing the latest software version.
-If you didn't enable automatic updates on your device, you could see if there is an update manually:
+If you haven't enabled automatic updates on your device, you can check if there is an update manually:

 - Go to Settings